 This doesn’t make much sense to me.
-I understand wanting to go somewhat slow as to not stress students out, but compared with the audio lessons, these go very quickly and are far too simple.
+I understand wanting to go somewhat slowly as to not stress students out, but compared with the audio lessons, these are far too simple.

 It’d be like being taught the name for the letter ‘n’, shown how to write it, taught the sound it makes, and are then given the following words as examples:

 You never learn how to actually read any of these words.
 So basically, you can look at each of these words and notice it has an ‘n’ and that there’s probably an /n/ sound.
 But, how helpful is this really?

 This is perhaps my least favorite part about Rocket Korean.
 Because you never learn to read Hangeul, Korean words remain these confusing and complicated mysteries, making them that much harder to remember.